-- a.
-Request and Distribution.
+6. Withdrawals.
 The Grantor (and the Beneficiaries after the Grantor's death) may withdraw all or part of his or her Trust Account balance at any time.
-All requests for withdrawal (i) shall be in a form and manner provided by or acceptable to the Trustee; (ii) shall be deemed to constitute a certification by the Grantor that the Grantor is permitted to receive the funds directed to be withdrawn; and (iii) shall be subject to all applicable tax and other laws and regulations, including possible early withdrawal penalties and withholding requirements.
-Notwithstanding any other provision of this Agreement to the contrary, the Trustee assumes (and shall have) no responsibility to make any distribution to the Grantor unless and until such instructions specify the occasion for such requested withdrawal.
+All requests for withdrawal (i) shall be in a form and manner provided by or acceptable to the Trustee; (ii) shall be deemed to constitute a certification by the Grantor that the Grantor is permitted to receive the funds directed to be withdrawn; and (iii) shall be subject to all applicable tax and other laws and regulations including possible early withdrawal penalties and withholding requirements.
+Notwithstanding any other provision of this Agreement to the Grantor unless and until such instructions specify the occasion for such requested withdrawal.
 Prior to effectuating any such withdrawal from the Trust Account, the Trustee shall be furnished with any and all applications, certificates, tax waivers, signature guarantees, and other documents (including proof of any legal representative's authority) deemed necessary or advisable by the Trustee.
 The Trustee shall not be liable for complying with instructions which appear to be genuine, or for refusing to comply if the Trustee is not satisfied that such instructions are genuine, and assumes (and shall have) no duty of further inquiry.
 The Grantor shall provide such instructions within a reasonable period prior to the date the withdrawal is requested to be made.
 After receipt of proper instructions as required above and a reasonable opportunity to act thereon, the Trustee shall cause the assets of the Trust Account to be distributed in cash and/or in kind, as specified in such order.
 If payment is made outside of the United States, special federal income tax withholding rules may apply.
-Distributions to the Grantor from the IRA may be made in a single sum, periodic payment, or a combination of both. - b.
-Required Distributions.
-The Trustee shall, if requested by the Grantor, be responsible for computing the required minimum distribution amount in accordance with Article IV of this IRA Trust Agreement, as modified by Article VIII, and for notifying the Grantor accordingly.
-The Grantor shall be responsible for causing the required minimum distribution amount to be withdrawn from his or her Trust Account each year.
-Notwithstanding anything in Article IV to the contrary, the Trustee shall not, without the consent of the Grantor, distribute the value of the required minimum distribution where the Grantor fails to choose any method of distribution by April 1st of the year following the year the Grantor reaches their RMD Applicable Age.
+Distributions to the Grantor from the IRA may be made in a single sum, periodic payment, or a combination of both.

-- 7. Designations of Beneficiaries.
-A Grantor may designate a Beneficiary or Beneficiaries of the Trust Account at any time, and any such designation may be changed or revoked at any time, by written designation executed by the Grantor in a form and manner prescribed by or acceptable to, and filed with, the Trustee.
-Such designation, change, or revocation shall be effective only upon receipt by the Trustee and only if such receipt shall be during the Grantor's lifetime.
-The latest such designation, change, or revocation shall control.
-If there is no Beneficiary designation on file with the Trustee, or if the designated Beneficiary(ies) has (have) not survived the Grantor, the Trustee shall distribute the Trust Account to the survivors of the Grantor in the following order of preference: - 1.
-The Grantor's surviving spouse, if any; - 2.
-The Grantor's children, if any, in equal shares per stirpes; - 3.
-The Grantor's estate
+7. Designations of Beneficiaries.
+At any time, the Grantor may designate a Beneficiary(ies) to receive Trust Account assets following the Grantor's death.
+Any such designation may be changed or revoked at any time by written designation executed by the Grantor in a form and manner prescribed by or acceptable to, and filed with, the Trustee.
+Such designation, change, or revocation shall be effective only upon acceptance by the Trustee.
+The most recent such designation, change, or revocation shall control.
+If there is no accepted beneficiary designation on file with the Trustee, the Trustee shall distribute the assets in the Trust Account to the Grantor's estate.
+By accepting any beneficiary designation, the Trustee assumes (and shall have) no responsibility or liability with respect to the legal or tax consequences of the designation including, but not limited to, the impact of community property laws or laws governing inheritance of property on such designation.